signalfx/signalfx-vsphere/README.md

 Optional configuration keys include:

 * MORSyncInterval - Time interval at which the vCenter inventory should be synced.
-* MORSyncTimeout - Time interval for which the application should wait for vCenter inventory sync for first time.
-It should be configured depending on the size of inventory.
+* MORSyncTimeout - The time that the application should wait for the vCenter inventory to synchronize the first time.
+Larger inventories will require a longer timeout.
 * MetricSyncInterval - Time interval at which the available metrics should be synced.
-* MetricSyncTimeout - Time interval for which the application should wait for available metrics sync for first time.
+* MetricSyncTimeout - The time that the application should wait for metrics to synchronize the first time.
+This should be increased when the volume of metrics is high.
-* IngestEndpoint - The url of ingest endpoint to send to metrics.
+* IngestEndpoint - The url of signalfx ingest endpoint to send metrics.
+* IngestTimeout - The timeout interval for sending metrics to signalfx ingest endpoint.
 * IncludeMetric - Metrics required for different inventory objects can be included individually.
 Currently metrics can be added for datacenter, cluster, host and vm.
 * ExcludeMetric - Metrics emitted from different inventory objects can be excluded individually.
 * Dimensions - Additional dimensions to be added to each datapoint.